chakra-ui/eslint-plugin-panda/docs/rules/no-config-function-in-source.md

 # no-config-function-in-source

-Prohibit the use of config functions outside the Panda config.
+Prohibit the use of config functions outside the Panda config file.

 📋 This rule is enabled in `plugin:@pandacss/all`.